Lyman Ward (clergyman): Biography

-Lyman Ward was born at Hounsfield, New York in Jefferson County.
+Lyman Ward was born at Hounsfield, New York, in Jefferson County.
 He was born on April 17, 1868, to Lyman Trumball Ward and Freelove Stowell Bates.
 He was raised in Watertown, New York.
 He graduated from Watertown High School (New York) in 1888.
-He graduated with a B.S. from St. Lawrence University in Canton, New York in Divinity studies in 1892.
+He graduated with a B.S. from St. Lawrence University in Canton, New York, in divinity studies in 1892.
 St. Lawrence University conferred him the degree of Doctor of Divinity in 1926.
-He was ordained as a Universalist Minister in 1893, was a circuit rider minister from 1893-1894, served as pastor of Sawyer Memorial Universalist Church, N.Y.
-City, 1895-1897, and was the founder and principal of the Southern Industrial Institute, Camp Hill, Alabama.
+He was ordained as a Universalist minister in 1893, was a circuit rider minister from 1893 to 1894, served as pastor of Sawyer Memorial Universalist Church, N.Y.
+City, 1895–1897, and was the founder and principal of the Southern Industrial Institute, Camp Hill, Alabama.
 He served as the president of its board of trustees.
 He was a member of Beta Theta Pi and several scientific and philanthropic organizations, Mason, Knights of Pythias and a contributor on educational and economic problems of the south.
 In 1897, he was among the clergy with Rev. Charles H. Eaton, D.D. who dedicated the cornerstone for the Universalist Church of the Divine Paternity in Central Park, the only remaining Universalist church in Manhattan, New York.
 In 1898, Lyman Ward married Mary Louise Smith.

 The Southern Industrial Institute

-The Wards moved to rural Alabama to perform Universalist mission work at the First Universalist Church Of Camp Hill.
+The Wards moved to rural Alabama to perform Universalist mission work at the First Universalist Church of Camp Hill.
 The Southern Industrial Institute was opened in 1898 as a direct result of efforts by the members of The First Universalist Church.
 The church enticed Ward from New York for the express purpose of founding a school for children in rural Alabama.
 Lyman Ward served the school as headmaster and the Universalist church as pastor.
-The school was located in the village of Camp Hill, Alabama about 20 miles from Auburn, Alabama.
+The school was located in the village of Camp Hill, Alabama, about 20 miles from Auburn, Alabama.
 The original purpose of the school was to provide secondary education in agricultural and vocational arts.
 The Southern Industrial Institute was founded at Camp Hill, Alabama on September 21, 1898.
 The school was a non-profit, non-denominational, co-educational institution for rural white youth.

 In February 1901, the Legislature of Alabama regularly incorporated the school as The Southern Industrial Institute, Inc. by special act.
 The bill was introduced by Thomas L. Bulger, of Dadeville, Alabama.
 In Russell E. Miller's history of the Universalist Church, The Larger Hope: The Second Century of the Universalist Church in America, 1870-1970, he writes extensively about Ward and the educational endeavors of the Southern Industrial Institute.
 The board introduced a two-track curriculum for literary and manual/industrial, divided into elementary and secondary.
 In 1904-1905, there were twenty-six students in the elementary level of the literary curriculum (twelve boys and fourteen girls) and a total of forty-four at the secondary level.
 Thirty-two pupils were enrolled in the manual/industrial division.
 Expenditures that year were reported $3,600.